 For your next step, I recommend signing up with Binance exchange.

 (this is an affiliate link and I earn a small commission if you sign up using my link.
 I appreciate your support and this comes at no additional cost to you).

 The trading charts on Binance are pretty basic and they offer a much larger amount of coins to trade versus places like Coinbase or CEX.
 I use Binance every day and it is my go-to exchange right now.
 Registering is easy and does not require any information beyond an email address.
+Keep in mind that Binance IS a centralized exchange so you don't hold your own private keys here.
+My advice is to only keep what you are actively trading on the platform.
 Once you register, go ahead and login.
 Here is what the default landing page looks like.

 This screen just gives you some overview info about the markets at the bottom and all your main links for your account at the top.
 To get started, lets go to the top left of the screen and hover over the "Exchange" tab.
 You will see in the screenshot above that you have 2 choices, "Basic" & "Advanced".
 Now, your first thought might be to go with the Basic exchange, but in my opinion it is actually HARDER to use and read then the Advanced one.
 Here is what they both look like for reference:

 The Basic chart is just a bit harder to read and the placement of some things is awkward.
 For this tutorial we are going to use the Advanced chart so click there.

 The Candlestick Chart